Aliases for CDH10 Gene

 GeneCards Summary for CDH10 Gene

-CDH10 (Cadherin 10, Type 2 (T2-Cadherin)) is a Protein Coding gene.
-Diseases associated with CDH10 include lung squamous cell carcinoma.
-Among its related pathways are ERK Signaling and Nanog in Mammalian ESC Pluripotency.
-GO annotations related to this gene include calcium ion binding.
-An important paralog of this gene is CDH19.
+CDH10 (Cadherin 10) is a Protein Coding gene.
+Diseases associated with CDH10 include Lung Squamous Cell Carcinoma and Craniofacial-Deafness-Hand Syndrome.
+Among its related pathways are ERK Signaling and Cell junction organization.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding.
+An important paralog of this gene is CDH6.